Chang-Yu-Chang/ecoprospector/docs/source/content/mapping_file.rst

     :type: string
     :default: ``NA``

-    To replace the initial plate composition with an arbitrary plate.
-It must be a text file that specifies the community composition for initial community, containin four columns: Type, ID, Well, and Abundance.
+    To replace the initial plate composition with an arbitrary plate, specify a text file of the community composition that containes four columns: Type, ID, Well, and Abundance.
+If an output text file (e.g., ``f1_additive-simple_screening-1_compostition.txt``) is specified and it contains composition for more than two transfers, by default only the metacommunity compostition of the latter tranfer is read.

 .. confval:: passage_overwrite_plate